krep2/krep/README.md

 | `KREP_TOPIC_PATH` | Directories containing the `topic` files |
 | `KREP_SUBCMD_PATH` | Directories containing the sub-commands |

+## sub-commands and topics

+The basic sense is to implement the common API classes as `topic`s and write sub-commands using the `topic`s.

+The framework provides to load the `topics` and subcommands with specified environment variables, which work like the environment variable `PATH`.
+Not like the default directories in the code, only one-level directory will be detected to load the files.

-With these variables, external `topic`s and `subcommand`s can be loaded and executed. [repo-diff] is a demonstrated and workable project as `krep` plug-in, which explained how to use the environmental variables to load the `topic` and `subcommand`s.
+With these variables, external `topic`s and `subcommand`s can be loaded and executed. [repo-diff] is a demonstrated and workable project as `krep` plug-in, which explained how to use the environment variables to load both `topic` and `subcommand`s.

 ## options

 The framework provides a quite convenient way to add sub-command options beyond the actual running commands.
-The base class `SubCmd` will enumerate each loaded class and check if the method `options` existed to load the functional options.
+The base class `SubCommand` will enumerate each loaded class and check if the method `options` existed to load the functional options.

 With the implementation, every big function can provide its option.
 What's more, an extra implementation with the option "extra-option" can supply the options